 What’s the difference between a Standard Visitor Visa and a PPE Visa?

 The Standard Visitor Visa generally prohibits paid work.
-The PPE Visa permits specific paid activities, such as giving a lecture or performing at a cultural event, provided the engagement meets the Immigration Rules.
+The PPE Visa permits specific paid activities, such as lecturing, giving evidence in court, or performing at a cultural event, provided the activity meets the Immigration Rules.

 Can I do multiple paid jobs on a PPE visa?